wp-plugins/w4-post-list/readme.txt

 = What's new latest version (1.9) =
 * New: Filter post by search keyword
+* New: Use Preset to create list in seconds

 Happy using this Plugin ?
 Please rate !!